University of Alaska Fairbanks: Publishing

-The student newspaper is titled The Sun Star, formed after the merger of The Polar Star, an independent student paper, and The Northern Sun, the journalism department's student newspaper.

 Arts

 The Fine Arts Complex hosts the Charles Davis Concert Hall, the Lee H. Salisbury Theatre and the Eva McGown Music Room.
 The building is also home to the UAF Art Gallery, which is used for student art shows, thesis shows and faculty shows.

 The Reichardt Building was completed in 1994 is a three-story 117,435-square-foot steel-frame structure that features an extensive artwork collection.